Photo: Bigwin Island Golf Club

 There are also golf and tennis lessons plus fun camps to keep the children busy during long summer days.
 For older children the ‘BIGC’ is always looking for staff in the restaurants, halfway house, as well as Norway Point, and the Pro shop and back shop.

-Marinas abound, some of which offer boating instruction for anyone new to the activity.
-Many of them also offer wakeboard and flyboard lessons, while fishing guides are available to show you the best spots to cast a line in the area .
+Marinas abound here, some of which offer boating instruction for anyone new to the activity.
+Many of them also offer wakeboard and flyboard lessons, while fishing guides are available to show you the best fishing spots in Muskoka.

 Take a sunset ride down to Haystack Bay.
-This quiet corner at the back of the island is where you’ll find Haystack Bay Marine, which puts on first class water ski shows throughout the summer.
+This quiet corner on Lake of Bays is where you’ll find Haystack Bay Marine, which puts on first class water ski shows throughout the summer.
 They’ll even put on a show for guests at your dock.

 Haystack Bay is also famous for having been where country singer Shania Twain cottaged for many years.

-The village of Dorset, an easy 15-minute boat or car ride away, boasts a medical center, an LCBO, and the famous Robinsons General Store, which has been voted the # 1 country store in Canada year-after-year.
+The charming village of Dorset, an easy 30-minute car ride away from Huntsville, boasts a medical center, an LCBO, and the famous Robinsons General Store, which has been voted the # 1 country store in Canada year-after-year.